envico801/clean-code-javascript/anki/README.md

   }
 }

-// By constructing our dependencies externally and injecting them, we can easily
-// substitute our request module for a fancy new one that uses WebSockets. const inventoryTracker = new InventoryTracker(["apples", "bananas"], new InventoryRequesterV2());
+// We can easily switch between different requesters const inventoryTracker = new InventoryTracker( ["apples", "bananas"], new InventoryRequesterV2()
-inventoryTracker.requestItems();
+);
 ```

 #### Chapter 6 - **Testing**